|

 delight they landed in the city of Newport with no opposition.
 The Rebel forces, on hearing that the British were coming,

-abandoned the city and all of it's batteries.
 On Rhode Island, the 22nd was used as sort of "working Garrison".

 The city of Newport itself was small, so little vigilance was required to quell a potentially hostile population.
 However,